• Categories

 A Nation of Laws - Ctd.

-Time and column inches conspired against me with this week’s Opinion.
-Writing these pieces is a labour of love for me, a needful service that - I hope - contributes to the public dialogue here in Vanuatu.
+Time and column inches conspired against me with this week’s Opinion column.
+Writing these weekly pieces is a labour of love for me, a needful service that – I hope – contributes to the public dialogue here in Vanuatu and to understanding abroad.
+But the need to earn a dollar often obtrudes, and the time I can devote to writing them is always less than I’d like.

 This week, I feel I didn’t have nearly enough time to do a completely satisfactory job of mapping a morally, legally and ethically complicated landscape.
 While I feel I covered most of the main themes in the thousand or so words allowed me, much more needs to be said.